Penlo/Amazon-Giveaway-Bot/README.md

 This bot loops through all the Amazon instant-win giveaways and submits entries.

-Join our discord for help or general discussions
+Join our [Discord](https://discord.gg/8gXGcFh) for help or general discussions

 ![Discord](https://img.shields.io/discord/629429780822884354)